 - Mac computers (OS X 10.8 or later)

 - NVIDIA Shield

 - WeTek Play

 - x86 hardware

 Plex does not offer a cloud DVR for customers to record live television.
-Users who have the Plex Media Server, on the other hand, can record content from live TV feeds onto their computer or laptop, however, the amount of content they can record is limited.
+On the other hand, users who have the Plex Media Server can record content from live TV feeds onto their computer or laptop; however, the amount of content they can record is limited.

 Users can establish several user profiles in Kodi, each of which can have its own media library and preferences locked.
-The number of simultaneous streams of third-party services available through the Kodi platform will be determined by users’ subscriptions to those services.
+Users’ subscriptions to those services will determine the number of simultaneous streams of third-party services available through the Kodi platform.

-A basic Netflix package, for example, only enables one stream per account at any given moment, but a user with the standard plan might view it on another device using the Kodi Netflix add-on.
+A basic Netflix package, for example, only enables one stream per account at any moment.
+Still, a user with the standard plan might view it on another device using the Kodi Netflix add-on.

-Both of these media centers are excellent for organizing and streaming your own media across several home devices.
-Plex and Kodi are both media servers that allow users to store and stream digital content across a variety of devices and platforms.
+These media centers are excellent for organizing and streaming your media across several home devices.
+In addition, plex and Kodi are media servers allowing users to store and stream digital content across various devices and platforms.